- What We Do

 Forming a successful network is only possible because of the strong relationships between the participants.
 Early on, we spent a lot of time getting to know each other, not as representatives of our respective organizations, but rather as individuals with complex backgrounds and personal histories.
 This has made it much easier for us to feel comfortable picking up the phone to discuss a new project idea or brainstorm solutions to particularly thorny issues.

-The relationships we’ve built through the SCMSN have given rise to projects that many of us would never had imagined.
-Like our projects with the Resource Conservation District of Santa Cruz County fighting for endangered Coho salmon within San Vicente Creek by improving habitat in the creek and reconnecting floodplain habitat by removing clematis vitalba, a highly invasive non-native plant (both pictured above).
+The relationships we’ve built through the SCMSN have given rise to projects that many of us would never have imagined.
+Like our projects with the Resource Conservation District of Santa Cruz County, fighting for endangered Coho salmon within San Vicente Creek by improving habitat in the creek and reconnecting floodplain habitat by removing clematis vitalba, a highly invasive non-native plant (both pictured above).
 Photos: Teddy Miller

 It’s working!
 By coming together and working as a team, we’ve already had a lot of success being better stewards of our landscape.
 And it’s only the beginning.
 As our relationships deepen and our network matures, we will explore projects that engage more partners and cut across multiple properties.

 Through the SCMSN, we are building with one another a shared vision of our landscape—not as a patchwork of detached, singular open spaces, but as an intricate web of life that we too are a part of.
 And it’s only through this shared vision that we will be able to tackle challenges at a scale commensurate with the ones we face.

 Peninsula Open Space Trust (POST) protects open space on the Peninsula and in the South Bay for the benefit of all.
 Since its founding in 1977, POST has been responsible for saving more than 77,000 acres as permanently protected land in San Mateo, Santa Clara and Santa Cruz counties.
 Learn more